Now Interviewing Techs

 Read More About: Refrigerant Leak Found At Condensing Unit.

 Freon Leak Testing Using Nitrogen Compressed Gas.

 Trane Outdoor Condenser With Spine Fin Coil Design.

-Trane understands that the coil is one of the most important factors in achieving reliable high efficiency systems.
+Trane understands that the coil is one of the most critical factors in achieving reliable high-efficiency air systems.
 Trane's exclusive spine fin coil design has proven to be superior to any other coil technology.
-While their competitors utilizes a plate fin design that relies on dissimilar metals, and many joints that are prone to corrosion and leaks.
-The spine fin coil features corrosion resistant materials, and fewer joints to prevent leaks.
-Their unique proprietary design is highly durable while maintaining efficiency, in fact third party testing conducted by Purdue University and the U.S. Civill Engineering laboratory, has proven that all aluminum spine fin coils maintain better efficiency over the life of the system, when compared to other coils.
-Actually over that past 40 years, the spine fin design has become the benchmark for performance and reliability, that other manufactures has tried to match but none have been able to come close.
+While their competitors utilize a plate fin design that relies on dissimilar metals, and many joints that are prone to corrosion and leaks.
+The spine fin coil features corrosion-resistant materials, and fewer joints to prevent leaks.
+Their unique proprietary design is highly durable while maintaining efficiency third-party testing conducted by Purdue University and the U.S. Civil Engineering laboratory has proven that all aluminum spine fin coils maintain better efficiency over the life of the system when compared to other coils.
+Actually, over that past 40 years, the spine fin design has become the benchmark for performance and reliability, that other manufacturers have tried to match, but none have been able to come close.